 Depending which state or territory you live in, and the nature of your safety concern, these orders might be called different things and take different forms.

-If you are concerned about your immediate safety or the safety of others, you should always contact the police in the first instance |
+| If you are concerned about your immediate safety or the safety of others, you should always contact the police on 000 in the first instance. |

-However, you can also let the CDPP prosecutor or your WAS officer know afterwards, and we will help and advise you as best we can. |
+| However, you can also let the CDPP prosecutor or your Witness Assistance Officer know after you have contacted the police, and we will help and advise you as best we can. |

 More information